ionic-team/ionic-docs/docs/api/loading.md

 An overlay that can be used to indicate activity while blocking user interaction.
 The loading indicator appears on top of the app's content, and can be dismissed by the app to resume user interaction with the app.
 It includes an optional backdrop, which can be disabled by setting `showBackdrop: false` upon creation.

-## Presenting

-### Controller

-TODO Playground

-### Inline

-TODO Playground

-## Dismissing
+## Basic Usage

-The loading indicator can be dismissed automatically after a specific amount of time by passing the number of milliseconds to display it in the `duration` of the loading options.

- To manually dismiss the loading indicator after creation, call the `dismiss()` method on the loading instance.
+Once presented, the loading indicator will display indefinitely by default.
+Developers can manually dismiss the loading indicator after creation by calling the `dismiss()` method on the component.
 The `onDidDismiss` function can be called to perform an action after the loading indicator is dismissed.

+Alternatively, developers can configure the loading indicator to dismiss automatically after a specific amount of time by passing the number of milliseconds to display it in the `duration` of the loading options.

 ### Controller